Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 - Share books and information to help them understand what you and the person with AD are going through.

-- Tell them they can learn more.
-(See the section "When You Need Help").
+- Tell them they can learn more (see the ADEAR website).

 - Tell them what they can do to help.
 Let them know you need breaks.